ryanallen/words-of-my-perfect-teacher/README.md

 Yet they will never reach a land
 Where immortality holds sway.

 Here in our human world there have been universal emperors who have reached the very pinnacle of power and material wealth.
-In the holy land of India, starting with [Mahasammata](#mahasammata)
+In the holy land of India, starting with [Mahasammata](#mahasammata), innumerable emperors ruled the entire continent.
+Later the three Palas, the thirty-seven Candras and many other rich and powerful kings reigned in both eastern and western India.

+In Tibet, the Land of Snows, the first king, Nyatri Tsenpo, was of divine descent, an emanation of the Bodhisattva Nivaranaviskambhin.
+Then reigned the seven heavenly kings called Tri, the six earthly kings called Lek, the eight middle kings called De, the five linking kings called Tsen, the twelve and a half<sup>[38](#38)</sup> kings of the Fortunate Dy nasty including the five of the Extremely Fortunate Dynasty, and others besides.
+In the reign of the Dharma King [Songtsen Gampo](#songtsen-gampo), a magical army subdued all lands from Nepal to China.
+King [Trisong Detsen](#trisong-detsen) brought two thirds of [Jambudvipa](#jambudvipa)<sup>*</sup> under his power, and, during the reign of Ralpachen, an iron pillar was erected on the banks of the Ganges, marking the frontier between India and Tibet.
+Tibet exercised power in many regions of India, China, Gesar, Tajikistan and other countries.
+At the New Year festival, ambassadors from all those countries were required to spend one day in Lhasa.
+Such was Tibet's power in the past.
+But it did not last, and nowadays, apart from the historical accounts, nothing is left.

+<sup>* Here this term would seem to refer to South Asia, Mongolia and China.</sup>

+<details id="38"><summary>Note <sup>38</sup></summary>
+The "half" refers to the reign of Mune Tsenpo, who died after reigning for only one year and nine months.
+</details><br>

+Reflect on those past splendors.
+Compared to them, our own homes, belongings, servants, status, and whatever else we prize, seem altogether no more significatn than a beehive.
+[Meditate](#meditate-meditation) deeply, and ask yourself how you could have thought that those things would last forever and never change.

 ## V. OTHER EXAMPLES OF IMPERMANENCE

 ## VI.
 THE UNCERTAINTY OF THE CIRCUMSTANCES<sup>[41](#41)</sup> OF DEATH
 ## VII.
 INTENSE AWARENESS OF IMPERMANENCE